rybafish/rybafish.github.io/config.md

 ### connectionsFile (v 0.91)
 `connectionsFile: 'C:\Users\somepath\connections.yaml'`

-Absolute path to credentials/connections file.
+Optional path to credentials/connections file.
 The setting might be useful when several RybaFish instances used on the same machine.
 The default behaviour is to have separate connections.yaml per RybaFish instance (copy).

 ### screensFolder (v 0.91)
 `screensFolder: 'C:\Users\somepath\screens'`